Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 That is where an infrastructure core and philanthropy become useful.

+Status note: this entry describes possible stewardship and funding pathways.
+It does not announce a donation program, fiscal sponsor, host institution, gift policy, or legal receiving structure.

 The core idea is simple:

 > create a small, focused stewardship structure around existing SignWriting standards, software, data, public resources, translation needs, and international coordination